Jacqui87/person-management-extension/README.md

    - Add CI/CD pipelines for automated testing, linting, and deployment.

-8. Documentation:

-   - Expand API docs with request/response examples.
-   - Add architecture diagrams.

-9. Implement refresh token support:
+8. Implement refresh token support:
    - Add refresh tokens to complement JWT access tokens, allowing the frontend to renew sessions transparently.
    - This would ensure that the current logged-in user is continuously validated and still authorized to access the application.
    - It would prevent stale or invalid sessions by requiring periodic revalidation without forcing users to frequently log in again.